holtskinner/holtskinner/README.md

 ## Projects

+* **TigerHacks \(2017\)** Director of TigerHacks Hackathon for Mizzou Computing Association.
+Planned Dates October 13-15.

-* **TigerHacks \(2016\)** Director of Logistics for annual hackathon at the University of Missouri hosted by the Association for Computing Machinery and Major League Hacking.
+* **HackMizzou \(2016\)** Executive Team Member for annual hackathon at the University of Missouri hosted by the Association for Computing Machinery and Major League Hacking.
 Over 200 students competed.

 * **OCDX Engine \(2016\)** Project Manager.
 Data Analytics application to allow Data Scientist to upload, query, share, and analyze manifest data.
 Materialize, Python, Flask, MongoDB, Regex